ericblade/quagga2/README.md

 To find out more about this feature [read on](https://www.oberhofer.co/mediastreamtrack-and-its-capabilities).

+### Handling false positives

+Most readers provide an error object that describes the confidence of the reader in it's accuracy.
+There are strategies you can implement in your application to improve what your application accepts as acceptable input from the barcode scanner, [in this thread](https://github.com/serratus/quaggaJS/issues/237).

+If you choose to explore check-digit validation, you might find [barcode-validator](https://github.com/ericblade/barcode-validator) a useful library.

 ## Tests

 Tests are performed with [Cypress][cypressUrl] for browser testing, and [Mocha][mochaUrl], [Chai][chaiUrl], and [SinonJS][sinonUrl] for Node.JS testing. (note that Cypress also uses Mocha, Chai, and Sinon, so tests that are not browser specific can be run virtually identically in node without duplication of code)